npctat2021/MINFLUX_NPC_Tracking/README.md

  - Bead NPC.txt : beads coordinates from the NPC dataset, each row is a different bead, and columns are x, y, and z coordinates (in nm);
  - Bead Cargo.txt : beads coordinates from the Cargo dataset, each row is the same bead as corresponding row in the bead NPC.txt file;

-The time stamp is in the unit of second, and localizations are in the unit meter.
+The time stamp is value in second (s), and localizations are values in meters (m).
 This is how MINFLUX raw data is being recorded.
-After loading and arragement of data, this workflow will convert the localization data in the unit of nanometers, if not specified otherwise.
+After loading and arragement of the raw data, this workflow will convert the localization data to values in nanometers (nm), if not specified otherwise.

 The pore data must be analyzed first to obtain the pore centers and other relevant information.
 Second, the alignment transformation is calculated from the beads datasets and used to align the track data to the NPC data.
 The track data must then be analyzed to yield individual tracks with respect to the corresponding pore.
 Detailed explanations are provided in the respective README sections and in the comments of the code.